Matt Rosendale: Montana Senate

+Montana State Auditor

 Elections

-2016

-With State Auditor Monica Lindeen ineligible for reelection due to term limits, Rosendale ran for the position.
+Rosendale ran for Montana State Auditor in 2016, when incumbent Monica Lindeen was ineligible for reelection due to term limits.

 Rosendale ran unopposed in the Republican primary.
 In the general election, he faced Jesse Laslovich, who was Lindeen's chief legal counsel and widely considered one of Montana's rising political stars.

-Despite being outspent 4:1, Rosendale defeated Laslovich with 53.6% of the vote to Laslovich's 46.4%.
-At the time, this was the most expensive State Auditor's race in Montana state history.
+Rosendale defeated Laslovich with 53.6% of the vote to Laslovich's 46.4%.
+At the time, this was the most expensive state auditor's race in Montana state history.